-Time for some Mint Paneer.
 Of course, use your home made paneer.
 Or failing that, you can buy it even in our local supermarket these days.
-Very different from a year or two ago when I had to drive across town to get it from and Indian grocery.
+Times have changed – a year or two ago I had to take a trip across town to get paneer from an Indian grocery.

 Prep time: 10 mins